-What are policies and procedures?
+What are policies?

 The role of policy development in a sporting or recreation organisation is to guide the actions of all persons involved or connected with the organisation in regard to any area of activity in which the organisation has jurisdiction.
 Policies are guidelines for directors, committee members, employers and members and might include: